MicahCarrick/aerospike-flask-cache/README.md

 ### Linting

-The Github Actions will run the `flake8` linter.
+Source code is checked with a Github Action using the `flake8` linter.
 Run it locally first to ensure the changes will pass:

 ```bash
 flake8 src/ --count --select=E9,F63,F7,F82 --show-source --statistics